 Conduct a community litter clean-up program in York County and dispose of it FREE at the York County Solid Waste Authority, 2700 Blackbridge Rd., York, PA.

-For more details go to: York County Solid Waste Authority News Article
+For more details visit the York County Solid Waste Authority website.

 Looking for a site to clean up?